Understanding Buyers Brokerage Agreements

 - Explaining and helping to prepare the offers to purchase

-- Negotiate favorable terms for the buyer
+- Negotiate favourable terms for the buyer

 - Provide a Buyers CMA to ensure you are not overpaying